 Flag Key | Env Key | Parameter type | Default value | Description |

---agentVersion | INSTGO_AGENT_VERSION | String | None | Specifies the Golang probe version. |
+--agentVersion | INSTGO_AGENT_VERSION | String | None | Specifies the Golang agent version. |

---agentPath | INSTGO_AGENT_PATH | String | None | Specifies a local path for the Golang probe. |
+--agentPath | INSTGO_AGENT_PATH | String | None | Specifies a local path for the Golang agent. |

---cacheDir | INSTGO_CACHE_DIR | String | None | Specifies the cache directory for the Golang probe. |
+--cacheDir | INSTGO_CACHE_DIR | String | None | Specifies the cache directory for the Golang agent. |

---dev | INSTGO_DEV | Bool | true | Specifies development mode for compilation.
-This mode is for testing basic features.
+--dev | INSTGO_DEV | Bool | true | Specifies the compilation mode as developer mode.
+This mode is for testing basic feature availability.
 Some features may be degraded.
-For production use, specify a `LicenseKey`. |
+To use the application online, specify the LicenseKey. |

---disableDefaultRule | INSTGO_DISABLE_DEFAULT_RULE | Bool | false | Disables code enhancement provided by ARMS.
-If enabled, all automatic code enhancements from ARMS are blocked.
+--disableDefaultRule | INSTGO_DISABLE_DEFAULT_RULE | Bool | false | Specifies whether to disable the code enhancement provided by ARMS.
+If enabled, this setting blocks all automatic code enhancements from ARMS.
 Use with caution. |

---licenseKey | INSTGO_LICENSE_KEY | String | None | Specifies the ARMS LicenseKey.
-When this parameter is set, development mode is disabled by default.
-You can get the LicenseKey using an OpenAPI.
+--licenseKey | INSTGO_LICENSE_KEY | String | None | Specifies the LicenseKey for ARMS.
+When this parameter is specified, developer mode is disabled by default.
+You can obtain the LicenseKey by calling an OpenAPI operation.
 For more information, see DescribeTraceLicenseKey - List LicenseKeys. |

---regionId | INSTGO_REGION_ID | String | cn-hangzhou | Specifies the region for pulling the probe package and reporting compilation logs.
-If your compilation environment is in a VPC, set this to the region of your environment. |
+--regionId | INSTGO_REGION_ID | String | cn-hangzhou | Specifies the region from which to pull the agent package and to which compilation logs are reported.
+If the compilation environment is a VPC, change this to the region where your compilation environment is located. |

---rule | INSTGO_RULE | String | None | Adds a Golang probe code enhancement template.
-For more information, see Use the custom extension feature of the Golang probe. |
+--rule | INSTGO_RULE | String | None | Adds a code enhancement template for the Golang agent.
+For more information about how to use this parameter, see Use the custom extension feature of the Golang agent. |

---timeout | INSTGO_TIMEOUT | Int | 180 | Specifies the timeout for pulling the Golang probe, in seconds. |
+--timeout | INSTGO_TIMEOUT | Int | 180 | Specifies the timeout period for pulling the Golang agent, in seconds. |

---vpc | INSTGO_VPC | Bool | false | Pulls the Golang probe from the private network by default. |
+--vpc | INSTGO_VPC | Bool | false | Specifies whether to pull the Golang agent over the internal network by default. |

---vendored | INSTGO_VENDORED | Bool | false | Compiles using vendor mode. |
+--vendored | INSTGO_VENDORED | Bool | false | Compiles the project in vendor mode. |

---extra | INSTGO_EXTRA_RULES | String | None | Applies non-base rules from the ARMS Agent.
-For example, set the value to `dify_python` to inject the Python probe into the Dify Plugin.
-Currently, only `dify_python` is supported. |
+--extra | INSTGO_EXTRA_RULES | String | None | Used to apply non-Base rules provided by the ARMS Agent, such as injecting the Python agent into a Dify Plugin (value: dify_python).
+Currently, only dify_python is supported. |

-Specify compilation parameters with the set command
+Specify compilation parameters using the set command

 instgo go build -aReset compilation parameters